-My perfect island summer day ended with a home-cooked meal eaten outside overlooking the marsh as the day cooled into night.
+My perfect island summer day ended with a home-cooked meal eaten outside overlooking the marsh as the day cooled into the night.

-David and I watched a movie then I retired to the upstairs room, usually David’s daughter’s but she had relocated to the cooler ground level room for summer.
+David and I watched a movie then I retired to the upstairs room, usually David’s daughter’s but she had relocated to the cooler ground-level room for summer.
 A smart move.
 It was roasting up there but you can’t beat the views.

 Tippy decided to join me and although I am not a fan of having dogs in bed with me, he was persistent and as I couldn’t physically move him, he stayed.
 Despite having an unhealthy cat obsession, I truly love that dog.

 After coffee on the sunny front balcony in the morning, overlooking the sea and Hornby Island, it was the end of my short visit.
 Too short.